wildsonbbl/NLPwithswiftkey/NLP.md

 ![](NLP_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 We can see there is some potential outliers in blogs and news.
-We take care of it here.
+We take care of it right away.

 ```r